WilliamRagstad/mini-lang/README.md

 ## Contribute! 🎉
 Contributions of all kinds are welcome, not only in the form of **code** but also with regards to the official **documentation**, **debugging** help and **tickets/issues** in the bug tracker, support of other users on the **community** forum or the official discord and also **financially**.

-If you think something is bad about the `mini` language or the article series written about it, please **help in any way to make it better** instead of just complaining about it.
+If you think something is bad about the `mini` language or the article series written about it, please **help in any way to make it better** instead of complaining about it.

 For information about how to go about submitting bug reports or pull requests, please see the project's [Contribution Guidelines](https://github.com/WilliamRagstad/mini-lang/blob/main/CONTRIBUTING.md).